AI-SysBio/Germinal-Center/README.md

 ### Running the code
-To process Raman images, run `src/_Main - Raman_analysis.py`.
-Running the program requires python3, and in addition to standard libraries such as numpy or matplotlib, the program also requires `hdf5storage` (available at https://pypi.org/project/hdf5storage/) to read `.mat` files, and `brokenaxis` (https://github.com/bendichter/brokenaxes) to plot the spectra.
-Two raw images are provided in `src/Raw_Measurements.py` to show how the code works, but more Raman images are publicly available at https://data.mendeley.com/datasets/dshgffwykw/1
+To launch the simulation, run `main.py`.
+Running the program requires python3, along with its standard libraries such as numpy or matplotlib.
+The program plot the simulation results from the model, along with the experimental data from litterature, available in the folder `Exp_data/`.

 ## References